 Only a trickle of students turned up when 13 of the 40 secondary schools re-opened in Soweto town ship in South Africa on Wednesday (1 February).

-Only a trickle of students turned up when 13 of the 40 secondary schools re-opened in Soweto town ship in South Africa on Wednesday (1 February).
+Background: Only a trickle of students turned up when 13 of the 40 secondary schools re-opened in Soweto town ship in South Africa on Wednesday (1 February).
 Few teachers appeared and, at some schools, none at all came.
 Elsewhere in South Africa, black schools were reportedly better attended on the first day of school after almost two years of boycotts.

 SYNOPSIS: The children who came along to the Sibongile Lower Primary School in Soweto looked happy enough to be back.
 Yet it was at Soweto in 1976 that clashes between students and police led to six months of rioting around the country.
 At Orlando North High School, children were handed registration forms.
 Education officials claimed that thousands of pupils had registered, but low turn-outs conflicted with their optimistic figures.
 At Mahlobo Secondary School, striking students were said to have burned registration forms to prevent 200 other students from registering.